MicrosoftDocs/architecture-center/docs/reference-architectures/virtual-machines-windows/single-vm.md

 ## Scalability considerations

 You can scale a VM up or down by [changing the VM size][vm-resize].
 To scale out horizontally, put two or more VMs behind a load balancer.
-For more information, see [Running multiple VMs on Azure for scalability and availability][multi-vm].
+For more information, see [Run load-balanced VMs for scalability and availability][multi-vm].

 ## Availability considerations